NormalMood/IBS_e-library/README.md

 # E-library for IBS
 This is a demo backend project for [ООО "ИБС Пермь"](https://ibs.ru/career/region/perm/) The application allows you to checkout, extend and return books.
 Only employees of the company can sign in via a corporate e-mail and a password.
 Employee sees checkouted books at his cart.
-Also any user can search and sort books by a few parameters, add books, add genres for books, add a review of a book, get all reviews on a certain book and know the date of returning his books.
+Also any user can search and sort books by a few parameters, add books, add genres for books, add a review of a book, get all reviews of a certain book and know the date of returning his books.
 Admin is able to look at the history and expired statuses.
 For getting information from the database pagination is available.
 All names, e-mails, passwords in this work are fictitious.
 Any resemblance to real persons, living or dead, is purely coincidental.

 # Authorization
 **BasicAuth**